barrachri/rampante/README.rst

 To Do
 ================================================

-- add circuit breaker
-- add retry
-- add logic when tasks fail
+- add retry/logic when tasks fail

 Pull requests are encouraged!